Meet Our Team

 Specialist Charity Advisor to the Executive Team

-Dr Crystal Oldman CBE is the current Chief Executive of the Queens Nursing Institute (QNI), a national charity that promotes high-quality nursing care across the UK.
+Crystal is a former Chief Executive of the Queens Nursing Institute (QNI), a national charity that promotes high-quality nursing care across the UK.
 Crystal has worked in the NHS for 18 years, the majority of which was in the field of community nursing, working with some of the most deprived communities in the UK.
 Crystal enjoyed an academic career for a further 18 years, completing her Higher Education career as Dean of Enterprise and Business Management in the Faculty of Society & Health, where her role included the development of partnerships with external agencies to promote research and assist in workforce development.
 She was awarded a CBE in the Queen’s Birthday Honours List in 2017 for services to community nursing and her leadership of the QNI.
 In 2020, she was awarded Fellowship of the Royal College of Nursing and in 2023 she became a Trustee of the independent health think tank, The Nuffield Trust.
 She now takes on the role as Specialist Charity Advisor to the OCEAN Executive Team, helping secure funding and advise on the strategic management of future projects.

-Alyssa J. Young MSPH.
-PhD (candidate).
+Dr. Alyssa J. Young MSPH.
+PhD.

 Specialist Global Health Advisor to the Executive Team